I’m introspecting on this massive irony of why we want to go to Heaven, knowing that all pain and suffering will end…yet, we don’t want to die.

 If I think back to my late parents, they suffered and died of cancer—I would think it’s a relief that they no longer have to suffer from their illness.

-More importantly, they no longer have to go through suffering on earth, and because of what Christ had done on the cross—they have eternity in Heaven.
+More importantly, they no longer have to go through suffering on earth, and because of what Christ had done on the cross—there’s reconciliation with God.

-And at the resurrection, bodies that won’t decay.
+At the resurrection, we’ll have bodies that won’t decay.

 No more sin.